ozma-io/boss-app/docs/user-flows/facebook-attribution-user-flow.md

 - **Subtitle:** "Your AI Assistant tells you exactly what to do next"
 - **Sign-in options:**
   - 📧 Continue with Email
-  - 🔴 Continue with Google (Coming Soon)
+  - 🔴 Continue with Google
   - 🍎 Continue with Apple
 - **Footer:** Privacy policy | Terms of service

 **User action:** Taps "Continue with Email"

+**TODO:**
+- Configure Apple Sign-In in Firebase Console when Apple Developer account is ready (requires Services ID, Team ID, Private Key, Key ID)
+- Add SHA-1 fingerprints (debug + production release signing key) to Firebase for Android Google Sign-In

 **Next:** → Email Input Screen